Services Provided by the National Weather Service

 Product Overview and Issuance Criteria

 The FWF provides a detailed prediction of elements for three specific 12-hour periods (four 12-hour periods with the afternoon forecast) and a general 3 to 7 day forecast.
 The FWF is issued daily in the morning by 6:00 AM and in the afternoon by 4:00 PM.
-The Nashville office will issue a daily afternoon FWF only between October 15th and May 15th.
+The Nashville office will issue a daily afternoon FWF only between October 15th and May 15th by 2:00 PM Central Time.
 The morning FWF contains three periods: "Today" (valid from issuance through 6 PM local time), "Tonight" (6 PM to 6 AM), and "Tomorrow" (6 AM to 6 PM).
 The afternoon FWF contains four periods: "Tonight" (6 PM to 6 AM), "Tomorrow" (6 AM to 6 PM), "Tomorrow Night" (6 PM to 6 AM), and the "Following Day" (6 AM to 6 PM).

 Note: A sample Fire Weather Planning Forecast can be found in the Appendix.

 Format - The format of the Fire Weather Forecast is specified in National Weather Service Directive 10-401.

 Headlines - A headline is required when Red Flag Warnings and/or Fire Weather Watches are in effect.
 The headline will include the warning type, location, reason for issuance (e.g., high winds and low humidity), and effective time period(s).
 The headline is also included in the body of the FWF, in each appropriate zone grouping.
 Other headlines are requested since the natural resource agencies are also considered "all risk agencies".
 When significant weather trends of locally-defined critical weather elements are forecast or observed during non-watch/warning periods, they will be identified in the headline.